Observation of tunable discrete time crystalline phases

+\paragraph*{\textbf{Rigidity against external noise:}} To test the rigidity of the many-body system against fluctuations, we mix a white noise signal into the drive channel and record the resulting DTC spectra with increasing noise amplitude (Fig.~\ref{DTC_rigidity}B).
+Fig.~\ref{DTC_rigidity}C shows a plot of the peak of the subharmonic spectra that remains stable till the relative noise becomes comparable to the drive and eventually \textit{melts} to a broad noisy spectrum.
+Remarkably, this transition is marked by a \textit{sharp} phase boundary at specific noise threshold, reminiscent of a first-order thermodynamic phase transition.

-Mean-field models of few coupled modes have been successful in providing insights into dynamical features of DTCs~\cite{PhysRevLett.123.124301,PhysRevLett.123.083901}.
+\paragraph*{\textbf{A mean-field model:}} Mean-field models of few coupled modes have been successful in providing insights into dynamical features of DTCs~\cite{PhysRevLett.123.124301,PhysRevLett.123.083901}.
 To investigate the nature of the observed phases further, we thereby model the system as two coupled nonlinear graphene modes (with transverse displacement $x_1$ and $x_2$) with a common parametric drive and open to a thermal bath with damping and fluctuations.
 The coarse graining model replaces the zoo of many coupled SiNx modes with a direct coupling between the two otherwise decoupled graphene drums.
-In effect, the model is represented by two damped Mathieu-Van der Pol-Duffing oscillators with bi-linear coupling between them (see SI, section III and ~\cite{Singh2019Giant}).
+In effect, the model is represented by two damped Mathieu-Van der Pol-Duffing oscillators with bi-linear coupling between them (see SI, section II.
+A and ~\cite{Singh2019Giant}).
+Numerical simulations (see SI, section II.
+B) indicate the same three DTC phases emerging in different parts of the phase diagram (see appendix, Fig.~\ref{numerical_spectrum} ).